ASB2/TechCraft/README.md

 This source code is part of the unreleased TechnoCraft Mod.

-This mod is designed to be a jack of all trades dabbling in farming ore production and anyother thing that people can give me ideas on.
+This mod is designed to be a jack of all trades dabbling in farming ore production and any other thing that people can give me ideas on.

 Textures to be done